redox-os/book/src/ch06-07-gitlab-issues.md

  - your web browser open at https://gitlab.redox-os.org/redox-os/
  - your phone
  - your 2FA App installed on your phone.
  - to add https://gitlab.redox-os.org/redox-os/ as a site in your 2FA App.
-Once added and the site listed, underneith you'll see 2 sets of 3 digits, 6 digits in all. i.e. **258 687**.
+Once added and the site listed, underneath you'll see 2 sets of 3 digits, 6 digits in all. i.e. **258 687**.
 That's the 2FA Verification Code.
 It changes every so often around every minute.

 ##### Available 2FA Apps for Android